apache/atlas/docs/src/documents/Hook/HookHBase.md

 The following properties in atlas-application.properties control the thread pool and notification details:

 <SyntaxHighlighter wrapLines={true} language="java" style={theme.dark}>
-{`atlas.hook.hbase.synchronous=false # whether to run the hook synchronously. false recommended to avoid delays in HBase operations.
+{`atlas.hook.hbase.synchronous=false # whether to run the hook synchronously. false is recommended to avoid delays in HBase operations.
 Default: false atlas.hook.hbase.numRetries=3      # number of retries for notification failure.
 Default: 3 atlas.hook.hbase.queueSize=10000   # queue size for the threadpool.
 Default: 10000 atlas.cluster.name=primary # clusterName to use in qualifiedName of entities.
 Default: primary